 The Black Specification takes things a bit further.
 It uses the same black-painted trim as the Blackline Specification, but it also features carbon fiber front bumper splitters, side sills, rear bumper diffusers, and spoiler.
 The exhaust pipes and steering wheel also come in a fine black finish to complement the rest of the Black Specification customization.

-The latest Bentley can also be outfitted with an optional Styling Specification that offers several different carbon fiber improvements.
+The latest Bentley can also be outfitted with an optional Styling Specification that offers several carbon or different carbon fiber improvements.
 These improvements include air blades, Biplane tailgate spoilers, door mirrors, exhaust pipe finish, front splitters for the bumper grills, and rear diffusers.
 A sill step is even available to make getting in and out of the Bentayga easier.

 Bentley offers a wide array of leathers, paints, and veneers that can be outfitted for the Bentayga.
 They provide over 100 separate colors, both special and standard, including 11 varieties of black.
 There are also 15 different interior leather colors of choice and eight separate veneers, including newer ones like Piano Black and Liquid Amber.
 Twelve exterior Duo-Tone Paint options are also available.